Common Good Iowa

 Tax Increment Financing

-TIF allows local governments to invest in development as part of "urban renewal" and keep some of the the increased tax revenue for a limited time to help pay for the project instead of distributing it to other taxing authorities.
+TIF allows local governments to invest in development projects as part of "urban renewal" and keep some of the the increased tax revenue for a limited time to help pay for the project instead of distributing it to other taxing authorities.

 School taxes on data centers cannot be captured by the TIF; they must go to the school district

-Voter projects/local bonds
+Voter projects/ local bonds

 Local governments and school districts may propose additional taxes with the approval of voters.
 These are limited to specific purposes, and have different requirements regarding petitions, notices and elections.
 Current law allows some bond issuance below a set threshold without voter approval.